-Let me tell you the story of how I went viral on Linkedin and got 1,040,454 views (and counting) on a post.
+Let me tell you the story of how I went viral on Linkedin and got 1,040,454 views on a post.

 Here’s the proof that it happened:

-However, if you want to replicate these results for yourself, there are a number of inputs that need to happen simultaneously in order to achieve the desired result- a viral Linkedin post.
+If you want to leverage Linkedin to get thousands if not millions of free views for yourself, there are a number of inputs that need to happen simultaneously in order to achieve the desired result- a viral Linkedin post.

-A few words of warning for when you go viral:
+A few words of warning for when you go viral on Linkedin:

 - It’s fun.
 It can be addicting to keep checking hourly how many more views, likes and comments your post is getting.

 - It’s scary.
 It can be intimidating to press send.
 Putting yourself out there in a vulnerable way is something most of us are not used to doing.

 - You’ll be surprised.
 People are incredibly encouraging.
 You’ll be met with warmth.
 Words of kindness, words of thanks and people will often share their heartfelt stories in return.

 - You’ll be hurt.
 There will always be haters.
 Every.
 Single.
 Time.
 Someone will say something obnoxious.
 Even if it’s completely irrelevant, and you know they sound dumb and cruel for saying it, it will still sting.
 Just shake it off.
 You’ll get used to it.
 Their comment may get a like or two.
 That will pale in comparison to your beautiful post that just went viral, touching millions of lives with thousands of likes, shares and comments.

 - Doors will open.
 Strangers will reach out to connect.
 You’ll meet new people and have conversations that will lead to opportunities you couldn’t possibly have predicted.